Cat5TV/pinecraft/README.md

 Version History
 ===============

+Pinecraft 2.1 - Added Vanilla server.
+Label Paper as the new Default server version (previously was Spigot).
+Hide output of installers (to hide the misleading errors in Paper's installer).
+Added experimental support for Cuberite.

 Pinecraft 2.0 - Pinecraft now supports installation of Paper, Fabric, and Spigot.
 Also, previous versions deployed a Survival server.
 Now, user may choose Survival or Creative during install.